kiddiRU/Verk1_H1/designDocument/sketch.md

 - Add teams to tournament: need to be >= 16
 - Edit times in tournament: delay or cancel
 - Create / edit clubs
-- Chooses who wins in each round -- If there are odd teams the organizer chooses who sits by that round
+- Chooses who wins in each round -- If there are odd teams the last team sits by after shuffling the teams

 #### Team captains
 - Cannot be in more than one team